hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Well then, I've watered the seed.

 [20:06:53](#J968FpRK8DO94a9rcuM-jeX0fUDEtXvhIwCo66psRK8) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏â
+üòâ

 [20:09:10](#P-rrQbikMQ73rCtYRJ_yl_dCXUelFW5MLGIYV4-Mv_o) <hiiamboris (NOT THIS ONE)>: my solution so far was to rely on `--help` acting as a *shortcut* (i.e. not require any operands), to display general help screen

 [20:10:28](#dh3BA62CNUxe8YPtLa3eiRatCqmd_6Vmti97rU7WSjc) <hiiamboris (NOT THIS ONE)>:
-Red is a different model than CLI with it's own rules, am just adapting it as graceful as possible Ì†ΩÌ∏â
+Red is a different model than CLI with it's own rules, am just adapting it as graceful as possible üòâ

 [20:32:17](#mk_Bemv30tU9C5b_xxdKIg-c6Zdx1ZlLNy_IhUqa70U) <greggirwin (Gregg Irwin)>:
 The `--help` approach is great, and what made me think of it.
 Certainly, for v1, we can say that a primary command versus sub-commands are mutually exclusive, and you have to handle it yourself, with an example of how to do so.